TextZip/textzip.github.io/_posts/2021-05-02-AVR-Diaries-01-Port-Manipulation.md

 EXP ^= (1<<3); //A more compact way of writing the same expression
 ```
 ## Port Registers
-Port registers allow for faster manipulation of the I/O pins, the predefined functions for GPIO in arduino while easy to use, conceal a lot of the features and functionality the ATmega can offer.
+Port registers allow for faster manipulation of the I/O pins, the predefined functions for GPIO in Arduino, while easy to use, conceal a lot of the features and functionality the ATmega can offer.

 The ATmega 328p has three ports, refer to the yellow tag markers in the below picture for the labels.